green-code-initiative/ecoCode-common/README.md

 Content
 =======

-This repository contains common parts as :
+This repository contains common parts like :

-- common documentation : please read MarkDown files (`*.md`) in `doc` directory
+- documentation : please read MarkDown files (`*.md`) in `doc` directory
-- common tools : if needed, please read README.md files on each tool of `tool` directory
+- tools : if needed, please read `README.md` files on each tool of `tool` directory